warthog9/tenstorrent.github.io/core/quickstart.md

-# Getting Started
+# Starting Guide

 Welcome to Tenstorrent!
-This guide will walk you through setting up your Tensix Processor, installing necessary software, and running your first "Hello World" program.
+This guide will walk you through setting up your Tensix Processor(s), installing necessary software, and running your first "Hello World" program.

 ## Table of Contents